MiroslavShard/ISS-Docking-Simulator/README.md

 # ISS Docking Simulator
-My goal is to copy the game from [SpaceX](https://iss-sim.spacex.com/) and add some gameplay changes.
-Also, my goal is to add an <b>autopilot</b> for automatic docking with the ISS.
+My goal is to copy the game from [SpaceX](https://iss-sim.spacex.com/) and add some changes to the gameplay.
+Also my goal is to add an <b>autopilot</b> for automatic docking with the ISS.

 # Platforms
 This game will be available on platforms: